JHL’s courses

 1. First, create a personal Open Badge Passport account.

-2. Remember the e-mail address that you submitted when registering.
-You’ll need it when applying for a badge.
+2. Remember the e-mail address that you submitted during registration because you will need it when you apply for a badge.

 3. Describe in your application how you’ve mastered the requirements necessary for granting the competence badge.